 But, now, Kirsten is taking us to beautiful France.
 Come along as she shares her wonderful experience hiking in Brittany – one of the country’s most breathtaking coastal regions.

 Where is Brittany, France?

-Brittany, the northwest corner of France, is often overlooked by tourists, many of whom descend upon Paris before exploring the country’s famous wine regions to the south.
+Brittany, in the northwest corner of France, is often overlooked by tourists, many of whom descend upon Paris before exploring the country’s famous wine regions to the south.
 However, if you’re looking for a little less glamour and a little more rustic charm, Brittany, or Bretagne as it is known en français, is a perfect choice for you.

 Brittany has some of Europe’s most dramatic coastline, and along with that, more than its fair share of fresh and delicious seafood.
 It also offers a surprisingly unique blend of cultures.

 Did you know that Breton culture is intimately interwoven with that of Great Britain (Grande Bretagne to the French)?
 In fact, most of Brittany’s inhabitants consider themselves part French, part Celtic, and speak a language quite similar to Gaelic, also called Breton.
 As in the Republic of Ireland, all of the signage is in both languages.